sagivnet/FactsService/README.md

 $ npm start
 ```

-> Now server is running on http://localhost:3000
+> Now the server is running on http://localhost:3000

 - Frontend